mirsdes/Dutch_Renaissance_poetry_corpus/README.md

 CC-BY-SA

-Please, when cite this resource, mention:
+Please, when citing this resource, mention:
 De Sisto Mirella.
 2020.
 The interaction between phonology and metre.
 Approaches to Romance and West-Germanic Renaissance metre.
 Amsterdam: LOT publishing.
 PhD dissertation.